The UMCG and Double Degree PhD collaboration

 Q: Is there funding available for double degree PhD studies at the UMCG?

-A: The UMCG has implemented a funding policy for double degree PhD students from our strategic partners in the Abel Tasman Talent Program, with most of whom we have signed official agreements to facilitate the collaboration between researchers.
-Additionally, we may decide to complement external funding (e.g. Erasmus Mundus), in order to make it possible for a PhD student to also defend their thesis at Groningen.
+A: The UMCG has implemented a funding policy for double degree PhD students from our Strategic Partners in the Abel Tasman Talent Program, with most of whom we have signed official agreements to facilitate the collaboration between researchers.
+Additionally, we may decide to complement external funding, in order to make it possible for a PhD student to also defend their thesis at Groningen.
 This may be the case if supervisors and candidates consider this a desirable option, however the time spent at the UMCG proves insufficient to meet the requirements of a PhD thesis at the University of Groningen (see also the FAQ section on PhD research for requirements & Quality Assurance).
+Note though that as of 2018 the Award Policy is mostly limited to ATTP Sandwich PhD Strategic Partners.

 Q: How does a double degree PhD student divide their time between the UMCG and the partner?

 A: In principle, we expect that the supervisor workload is divided more or less evenly, and the time between partners in most cases will also be divided in equal parts (2 + 2 years).
 In most cases, the final two years of the PhD research will be spent at the UMCG.
 However, sometimes the topic of the PhD requires a different set-up.
-The Graduate School of Medical Sciences will look into these exceptions on a case-by-case basis, and likes to adopt a flexible attitude.
+The Graduate School of Medical Sciences will look into these exceptions on a case-by-case basis, and likes to offer a degree of flexibility.

 Q: As a prospective PhD student, can I apply for a position myself?